zchee/golang-wiki/LoopvarExperiment.md

 happens at the end of the loop body, copying the per-iteration `i` back out to the `i` that will be used to prepare for the next iteration.
 This sounds complex, but in practice all common for loop idioms continue to work exactly as they always have.
-The only time the loop behavior changes is when `i` is captured and shared with somethign else.
+The only time the loop behavior changes is when `i` is captured and shared with something else.
 For example, this code runs as it always has:

 	for i := 0;; i++ {
 		if i >= len(s) || s[i] == '"' {